Respiratory pattern after wet and dry chamber dives to 0.6 MPa ambient pressure in healthy males | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-However, it covers aspects of diving and decompression, which is related to decompression sickness, a condition recognized by Health Canada for HBOT treatment.
+However, it covers aspects of diving and decompression, which is related to decompression sickness, a condition recognised by Health Canada for HBOT treatment.

 Study Limitations